bsc-s2/pykit/redisutil/README.md

 **syntax**:
 `redisutil.get_client(ip_port)`

-Return a process-wise singleton redis clinet, which is an instance of `redis.StrictRedis`.
+Return a process-wise singleton redis client, which is an instance of `redis.StrictRedis`.

 Redis client returned is shared across the entire process and will not be re-created.